Do you know who Chandler Bolt is?

 - Beginner’s Guide to Running Facebook Ads That Convert

 You can’t spell affiliate marketing without Pat Flynn.
-Actually you can, but you can’t learn it without him.
+Actually you can, but you shouldn’t learn it without him.

 Let’s just say he managed to learn quite a bit, given his most recent income report: